The Full Story

 Vision

-Services that is cultural and trauma informed that reflects the needs of Indigenous people.
+Services that are cultural and trauma- informed that reflect the needs of Indigenous people.

-Our goal is to reduce the barriers and create access to support without comprising the quality of services.
+Our goal is to reduce the barriers and create access to support without compromising the quality of services.